 Poultry: 666±9 μg per gram of meat (with thrice as much anserine as carnosine)

 Meat is the main dietary source of carnosine and beta-alanine.
 Levels of both are correlated with the amount of metabolic activity the animal underwent during its life, and are higher in landbound animals than in poultry.

 1.2.
 Synthesis De Novo

 Beta-alanine is converted into the dipeptide carnosine (beta-alanyl-L-histidine) via the addition of a histidine (L-histidine) amino acid group.
 Carnosine synthase, the enzyme responsible for this transformation, was later identified as ATP-Grasp Domain-containing protein 1.
 ATPGD1 is expressed highly in skeletal muscle and to a lesser extent in the brain.
 Carnosine is abundant in skeletal muscle, but can also be found in the brain and the cardiac muscle.
-Its foremost role is to maintain the acid base equilibrium (buffering H+ ions), but it is also neuroprotective (a potential treatment for autism), anti-aging, antioxidant, protective against glycation, and it can sensitize contractile muscles to calcium.
+Its foremost role is to maintain the acid base equilibrium (buffering H+ ions), but it can also sensitize contractile muscles to calcium and is neuroprotective (a potential treatment for autism), anti-aging, antioxidant, and protective against glycation.

 Carnosine is synthesized from beta-alanine via the ATPGD1 enzyme, which is locally expressed in skeletal muscle and the brain.

 Carnosine cannot enter muscle cells to a significant extent, but its two substrates can.
 The synthesis or intake of beta-alanine, not histidine, is the rate-limiting step in carnosine synthesis in vivo.
 Beta-alanine is synthesized in the liver then transported to muscle cells, where carnosine is in turn synthesized (and stored, in type II more than in type I muscle fibers).